 More environmentally friendly and energy efficient than gas or electric

 Natural gas is a fossil fuel and burning it drives climate change (and also indoor air pollution).
 Getting people to switch from natural-gas-powered burners to an electric-powered stove top was tough when a gas stove’s functionality was clearly superior, but induction offers a great alternative.
 Induction stove tops are also more energy efficient than either electric or gas stoves because they release less ambient heat into the room and more into the cooking vessel.

 Induction Stove Top Cons

 Though price tags have come down, induction can still be costlier than gas or electric.
-Brands such as Kitchen Aid, GE, Bosch, Whirlpool and Samsung all sell induction models at stores such as Lowe’s, Leon’s and Home Depot with induction ranges (cooktop with oven) starting at $1,200 and going up to about $4,000.
+Brands such as Kitchen Aid, GE, Bosch, Whirlpool and Samsung all sell induction models at stores such as Lowe’s, Leon’s and Home Depot.
+At Home Depot, induction ranges (cooktop with oven) start at $1,445 and go up to about $6,900.
 At the low end, electric and gas ranges can be found from $650 to $800.

 If you want to test drive induction as a secondary cooking unit or in a small space like a dorm, portable, single induction burners are available at retailers like IKEA, Canadian Tire and Amazon for under $100.